coq/coq/CONTRIBUTING.md

 more extra credit, then you can use the [Coq bug minimizer][JasonGross-coq-tools] (specifically, the bug minimizer is the `find-bug.py` script in that repo).

+### Beta testing ###

+Coq gets a new major release about every six months.
+Before a new major version is released, there is a beta-testing period, which usually lasts one month (see the [release plan][release-plan]).
+You can help make the upcoming release better, by testing the beta version, and trying to port your projects to it.
+You should report any bug you notice, but also any change of behavior that is not documented in the changelog.
+Then Coq developers will be able to check if what you reported is a regression that needs to be fixed, or an expected change that needs to be mentioned in the changelog.

+You can go even further by using the development version (`master` branch) of Coq on a day by day basis, and report problems as soon as you notice them.
+If you wish to do so, the easiest way to install Coq is through opam (using the `dev` version of the Coq package, available in the <https://coq.inria.fr/opam/core-dev> repository) or through [Nix][].
+The documentation of the development version is [available online][master-doc], including the [unreleased changelog][unreleased-changelog].

 ### Helping triage existing issues ###